philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 }
 -->

-Way back in September of 2013, while testing my [Solved by Flexbox](//philipwalton.github.io/solved-by-flexbox/) project, I discovered a [bug]() in Internet Explorer 10 and 11 that was preventing my sticky footer from actually *sticking* to the bottom of the screen.
+Way back in September of 2013, while testing my [Solved by Flexbox](//philipwalton.github.io/solved-by-flexbox/) project, I discovered a [bug]() in Internet Explorer 10 and 11 that was preventing my sticky footer from actually *sticking* to the bottom of the page.
 I spent some time trying to work around the issue, but all my attempts failed.

 At first I was really annoyed.
 Before flexbox, it was impossible to build a sticky footer layout using just CSS unless you knew the exact height of both the header *and* the footer.
 Flexbox changed this&mdash;finally we had CSS solutions for today's modern, responsive layouts.